Oktaliem/testdatabuilderfortesting/README.md

 # Sample of Test Data Builder In Java

 ## Features
+Simple utilities/libraries to prepare test data on the fly for Automated API Testing and End to End (Selenium) Testing

+## Features
 - Date And Time Builder
 - Excel Builder
 - Json Builder